 Reading Time: 6 minutes

 It’s 8:30am.
 You are having a good hair day and that million dollar deal is only a couple of miles away; by 9am it will be signed and you ‘be ballin’.
 Seatbelt on, key in ignition, and… nothing… except that dreaded check engine light and instant panic sweat stains on Armani.
 Yay.
-More car repair costs… NOT!
+More depreciation and car repair costs… NOT!

 What the State of Vehicle Repair Costs Looks Like

 A shining light is normally associated with great ideas, a beacon in the dark and it even represents moments of enlightenment—but when your check engine light shouts at you from the dashboard, you need to act quickly—It might help to sing “This little light of mine, I’m gonna let it shine”, in church on Sunday, because the repair bill from your mechanic can evoke another kind of religious experience if you leave your engine repair light unchecked.
 But don’t give into that bad driving habit…

 Data from more than 13.9 million cars, trucks, vans, and SUVs that went to a mechanic for a check engine light issue in 2020, was analyzed and it was found that, while everyone is feeling the pinch when it comes to rising repair costs, the increase is not equally distributed.
 There was a massive 13% fall from the numbers compared to the previous year, a direct result of the pandemic and people staying home not using their cars.

 The average car repair costs by state are influenced by several factors, including the age and type of the vehicle, how difficult the repair is, the parts required, how much time it takes to make the repair, and the costs of the mechanic per hour.

 Lastly, with pandemic-related shut downs and essential travel advice gripping most of the country in 2020, fewer drivers on the road resulted in fewer car repairs.